trevorbaca/animales/animales/etc/to-do.md

     Build trombone, percussion, contrabass parts by hand.
     Build empty piccolo part by hand.

+12. Set repeat-tie-into on string parts at start of A2.

-12. Regenerate 107 music.ly files with (mlg).
+13. Regenerate 107 music.ly files with (mlg).
     Rebuild 107 part.pdf files with (ppb).